 Did you like this easy Hot And Sour Soup Recipe?
 Are there changes you made that you would like to share?
 Share your tips and recommendations in the comment section below!Print

-So simple yet so tasty!
-This hot and sour soup recipe only takes 15 minutes to make from start to finish and is both low in fat and calories.
-It’s the perfect hot and sour late night snack!
+An authentic hot and sour soup recipe that only takes 15 minutes to make from start to finish.

 - Prep Time: 10 minutes